-The accompanying consolidated financial statement includes the Company and its wholly owned subsidiaries.
-This consolidated financial statement has been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
-All significant intercompany transactions and accounts have been eliminated.
+The accompanying consolidated financial statements includes the accounts of the Company and its wholly owned subsidiaries.
+These consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP").
+All significant intercompany accounts and transactions have been eliminated.
+Certain amounts have been reclassified to conform to current year presentation.

-The preparation of financial statement in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statement and accompanying notes.
+The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 Actual results could differ from those estimates.